ryancurrah/gomodbump/README.md

 **NOTE:** It is recommended to setup a special user in your SCM just for updating Go modules so you can setup specific rules for ignoring that user when they push commits and only run CI on pull requests.

-1. Gets repositories from storage (If file exists)
+1. Gets repositories from storage (If the file exists)
 2. Gets repositories from the SCM server
 3. Merges any existing pull requests for a repository that is mergeable
 4. If `stateful` or `auto_merge` is `true` and a pull request is already open for the repository it will not be processed any further